nitya308/nuggets-game/IMPLEMENTATION.md

 bool grid_isOpen(grid_t* grid, int location);
 ```

 Takes int location input and calculates a set of integer keys and character items, representing all the locations that are visible from the input location, according to requirements spec.
-Returns this set.
+Returns this set
 ```c
 set_t* grid_isVisible(grid_t* grid, int location);
 ```